netifi/netifi-helm-charts/README.md

 You can now open: <http://localhost:8080/pong> to see this Pong service taking requests.

-Now launch a bunch more ping services:
+Now launch more Ping services:

 ```bash
 for i in {1..5}